Arteta confirms Chambers surgery for 'significant' knee injury | Goal.com

 Arteta open to signings as Arsenal boss confirms Chambers surgery for 'significant' knee injury

-Calum Chambers is having surgery this afternoon on the ‘significant’ knee injury he sustained in Arsenal’s recent defeat against Chelsea.
+Calum Chambers is set to undergo sugery on Thursday afternoon on the ‘significant’ knee injury he sustained in Arsenal’s recent defeat against Chelsea.

 And whilst stopping short of confirming that his defender will be out for at least the remainder of the season, Gunners head coach Mikel Arteta has admitted that the injury will change Arsenal’s transfer plans this month.